Pineapple Upside Down Cake: Preheat your oven to 350 degrees F (180 degrees C)

 large spatula gently fold the beaten egg whites into the cake batter in two

 additions.
-Pour the batter into the cake pan, smoothing the top.
-Bake in
+Pour the batter into the cake pan, smoothing the top with the back of

-preheated oven for 45 - 55 minutes, or until the top of the cake has browned and
+preheated oven for 35 - 45 minutes, or until the top of the cake is a deep

-starts to pull away from the sides of the pan (a toothpick inserted into the
+golden brown and starts to pull away from the sides of the pan (a toothpick

 Anderson, Jean.
 The American